alioso/d8-front-end-development/exercise_display_custom_variables.md

 # Exercise: Display custom variables

 **Step 1**: Add the theme file.
 Create a new file in your folder called **bear_skin.theme**.
 This file was previously called template.php in Drupal 7.
+This file is a placeholder for preprocess functions for the theme layer.
 The .theme file serves the exact same purpose, but many of the preprocess functions are different in Drupal 8.

 Add one line to start the document